Q: Do I Need to Take a Pre-Medication for my Prosthetic Joint?

 There is controversy among the American Academy of Orthopedic Surgeons (AAOS) and the American Dental Association (ADA) regarding the need for pre-medication prior to dental appointments.
 Orthopedic surgeons have gone back and forth as to how long after a weight bearing prosthetic joint has been placed and the need for pre-medication prior to dental visits.

-The current recommendation has been changed back to forever (from 2 years after a joint has been replaced) by the AAOS even though there is no scientific evidence that demonstrates an association between a dental procedure and a prosthetic joint infection.
-Most of the infections in the joints have been associated with Staphylococcus bacteria.
-In dentistry, we deal with Streptococcus bacteria.
+There is no scientific evidence that demonstrates an association between a dental procedure and a prosthetic joint infection.
+Most of the infections in the joints have been associated with staphylococcus bacteria and there are no staphylococcus bacteria present in the mouth.

 Antibiotic resistances are becoming a huge problem and are becoming one of the biggest public health challenges today.
 Antibiotics fight bacteria in your body.
 Bacteria are smart and want to live in your body.
 Bacteria figured out that if they change their composition just a little so that the antibiotics cannot destroy them, then they can grow and thrive, which is called antibiotic resistance.

 We are running out of antibiotics to fight certain bacteria and in fact there haven’t been any new antibiotics developed since 1987.
 Some antibiotics that have worked in the past have very little effect today.
 Bottom line is that the more often a person takes an antibiotic, the more resistant their body can become to antibiotics and at the end, if you have a bacterial infection that no antibiotics will work on, the result is death.
 Each year in the United States, 2 million people get an antibiotic resistant infection, and at least 23,000 people die.